 So where are the rest you ask?
 Well, the least known one is up behind the big falls.
-The last time I was there they looked like they were starting to prep it for the public, but it was just a narrow dirt path that took you to the top of the big falls and then crossing a bamboo bridge to the other side of the stream and hiking up a few hundred meters, coming around a big rock and bam, there it is, all tucked away in the jungle.
-But then further south on the main road, you’ll find a little spot off the side of the road to park and there are two more waterfalls.
+The last time I was there they looked like they were starting to prep it for the public.
+But it was just a narrow dirt path that took you to the top of the big falls.
+Then cross a bamboo bridge to the other side of the stream and hike up a few hundred meters, coming around a big rock and bam, there it is, all tucked away in the jungle.
+But then further south on the main road, you’ll find a little spot off the side of the road to park.
+There are two more waterfalls.
 Note, if you are coming from the south you hit these first.
 In the photos below I will have those first.
 The twin falls are actually my personal favorite.

 I would be remiss if I didn’t mention “Canyoning” in this region.
 Repelling down waterfalls is like nothing else.

 Located just north of central Bali, across from Bali Botanic Garden, in the Bedugul area.
 If you are athletic and up for a challenge this is for you.
 7 obstacle courses that get progressively more difficult and are connected by zip lines.
 You can book online for as little as $22 before 10:30 am, after that time it goes up to $28, actually a great deal for what you get, and for an extra $1.50 you can tour the Gardens, the largest in Indonesia.

 You are looking at what is known as the Gate to Paradise in Bali with Mt Agung in the background.